davidmeredith/devsGuidebook/devGuidebook.md

 #### Error Handling in the Functional Way - Returning Smarter Wrapper Types eg the Either Monad

 Before I get to error monads such as `Either` and `Validated`, I'll try to briefly explain what Monads are.
-Monads are notoriously difficult concept to grasp, but once you have, its pretty easy to hold onto and it is a very useful concept (opinion) that can be implemented in most programming language, not just in FP.
+Monads are notoriously difficult concept to grasp, but once you have, its pretty easy to hold onto and it is a very useful concept (opinion) that can be implemented in most programming languages, not just in FP.

 > [!TIP]
 Error monads aren't strictly necessary if use ADTs as return types or if your language has its own approach to 'errors-as-values,' however, monads add some extra smarts to facilitate happy-path functional composition.
 Please read on.

 ##### What are Monads aka Higher-Kinded Types

 A monad is a burrito 🌯 (or a bento-box 🍱 😊).
 If you've looked into functional programming, you'll understand this aphorism because monads are a notoriously difficult concept to explain: Like a burrito, a monad is a wrapper object (the tortilla) around a type (the filling).
 This sounds like ADTs right? yes, but monads also add additional 'mapper' methods that are used to apply passed-in computations on the monad's wrapped type in order to transform it into a new result type (or produce a wrapped error).
+These mapper methods can be chained together as needed.
+Monads also allow some additional behind the scenes logic to be applied in addition to the passed-in transformations/computations - these are extra 'super-powers' that a particular monad provides.
+A simple example is the writer monad that appends to an append-log behind the scenes whenever writer mapper methods are called.

+> [!TIP]
+Here's my definition: A monad is a design pattern that wraps a type so that operations can be chained together to transform that type while also allowing additional 'extra super power' processing to occur behind the scenes.

 I prefer the bento-box analogy, because there are more moving parts to a bento-box which better describes a monad (opinion).
 Having a basic understanding is a useful concept to grasp.

 A core tenant of the functional paradigm is to produce a more declarative and expressive 'happy path' of composed computations that isn't polluted with interleaved error handling logic.
 In a monadic call chain, you define ‘what to do’ by chaining functions that return monads to achieve an end result, not ‘how to do it’ as in more imperative approaches.
 The happy path self-documents, it screams what the business logic does.
 In more imperative approaches, you often see that each result is checked using a conditional before continuing with the next computation.
 Some devs like this approach, ok cool, but others argue that polluting the happy path leads to unreadable code, especially for large call chains.